FourierFlows/OscillatoryFlows.jl/docs/src/modules/onedwaveequation.md

 ## Numerical formulation

+We derive a single complex wave equation that governs the evolution of the system.
-To solve the wave equation, we use a complexification of the first-order formulation of the wave equation,
+For this we start with the first-order formulation of the wave equation,

 ```math